nim-lang/nimble/readme.markdown

 The ``jester`` package will be cloned into ``./jester`` and it will be linked to your installation directory.

+Just as with the ``install`` command, a package URL may also be specified instead of a name.

 ### nimble uninstall